ethanol-cx/Eye-Contact-Detection-With-OpenFace/eye_contact_files/python/readme.txt

-Here's our suite of tools for creating models to predict eye contact with OpenFace features The files here are as follows:
+Here's our suite of tools for creating models to predict eye contact with OpenFace features To create models to use in the eye contact prediction software, follow these steps:

+1. Use OpenFace Feature extraction on training data videos to obtain the features csv.
+Annotate the video with ELAN for when the subject is looking or not.
+Export these annotations as a csv.

+2. Combine feature extractions and annotations with processor.py.
+Follow the instructions within the file for specifying the csv files.

+3. Use stacker.py to combine individual videos into one large dataset before training.

+4. Use any of the machine learning files (gaussianTrain.py, ) to train and output a .joblib file of your predictive model.

+5. Specify the .joblib file in the predictorServer.py for the server to make predictions from.

+Note- the features in openface you are using to predict must match the features the .joblib file is trained from.
+The same number of features but not the same will result in inaccurate predictions, and using a different number of features will cause errors.

+The files here are as follows:

 processor.py - Used for matching ELAN annotations in csv form with OpenFace features after performing feature extraction on a video.